Sheldonwl/rpi-cluster-k3s/README.md

 apt-get install isc-dhcp-server -y
 ~~~
 **Edit conf**
 Open /etc/dhcp/dhcp.conf with your editor.
 Copy and paste the rpi-cluster-k3s/master/dhcp.conf to a text editor and add the MAC addresses of your Raspberry Pi's.
 Replace the 'MAC' keyword with the MAC address of the Pi you want to assign a statis IP to.
+Also change the hostnames, if you don't name them master-x and worker-x.
 The current DHCP config will assign the IP's *192.168.3.2* to *192.168.3.20* any device connected to the switch, but *192.168.3.2* to *192.168.3.6* will always be assigned to the Pi's with the listed MAC address.

 **Add eth0 as interface value**